1990 Arab Club Champions Cup: Preliminary round

-Zone 2 (Red Sea)
+There should have been four zones in the preliminary round, Gulf Area, Red Sea, North Africa, and East Region.
+The known results are as follows.

 Zone 3 (North Africa)

 MC Alger advanced to the final tournament.

 Zone 4 (East Region)

 Preliminary round tournament held in Amman, Jordan from 7 to 15 July 1990.

 Al-Faisaly and Al-Zawra'a advanced to the final tournament.

 Final tournament

 The final tournament was cancelled because Gulf War.